Welcoming all languages

 By allowing students’ home languages in school, multilingual students get the chance to strengthen their cognitive and social skills

 The Language Friendly School does not provide a blueprint of what schools must do.
 Rather, it starts with what schools need and what they can realistically accomplish.

 At the very minimum, schools commit not to punish children speaking their mother tongue.
 For some schools this is already a significant step.
 By connecting with other Language Friendly Schools they can share good practices and teachers can be inspired to take a next step forward.

 Our Roadmap shows what Language Friendly Schools commit to.
 The first section shows the basic requirements of becoming a Language Friendly School.
-The Roadmap also provides ideas for activities as a school and in the classroom ("What we do").
+The Roadmap also provides ideas for activities as a school and in the classroom.
 These are all optional.

 Schools who wish to go further may consider the following steps:

 The school assesses its current situation.
 The process should start from the students’ perspectives.
 How do they feel if they are allowed/forbidden to speak their home language in the classroom or at the schoolyard?
 What about the teachers?
 The staff?
 And the parents?
 Taking into account the perspectives and wishes of the whole school community is essential.
 To ensure that all stakeholders are informed of all the pros and cons involved, information sharing sessions with multilingual education experts are strongly advised.

 Based on this assessment, a realistic set of educational and linguistic goals is formulated in the form of a school language plan, accompanied by a time frame when each goal should be realized.
 The plan should state how key figures within the school will encourage the students to make use of their languages as resources.
 Each teacher may define his/her own plan that may vary depending on the activity.
 Beware: The goal is to stimulate the student’s agency with regard to his/ her languages, not to restrict it.
 Examples of school language plans will be posted on this website.